TASEmulators/BizHawk/.github/ISSUE_TEMPLATE/70-core_port_request.md

 name: Core port request
 about: Request another emulator be ported into BizHawk
 title: "[Core Port Req.] (name of emulator, and systems emulated if it's not obvious)"
-labels: 'Core: Future core, Enhancement'
+type: Feature
-assignees: ''
+labels: "Request: New core/port/re-port"

 ---